Sorochyntsi Fair

 It was held five times a year during the Russian Empire, then went into a 40-year moratorium during Soviet rule.
 It has been held annually since its revival after Ukraine became independent in 1991, except 2020.

 Following a Presidential Decree of August 18, 1999, the fair holds the status of Ukraine's national trade fair.

-The fair is a large showcase for traditional handicrafts made by skilled craftsmen, including Reshetilivka embroidery, rugs, Opishnya ceramics, as well theatrical performers who re-enact scenes of village life from famous Ukrainian stories.
-The August 2007 fair was opened by Ukrainian President Viktor Yushchenko.
+The fair is a large showcase for traditional handicrafts made by skilled craftsmen, including Reshetylivka embroidery, rugs, Opishnia ceramics, as well theatrical performers who re-enact scenes of village life from famous Ukrainian stories.
+In August 2007, the fair was opened by Ukrainian President Viktor Yushchenko.

 The historic Sorochyntsi Fair features in a number of Ukrainian and Russian works of literature and music, including "The Fair at Sorochyntsi", a short story by Nikolai Gogol, and The Fair at Sorochyntsi, an opera by Modest Mussorgsky.